jedcn/rsudist/README.md

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
 > EXPRESS OR IMPLIED

+## Future Development

+I have submitted `=RSUDIST` to be a proper Google Sheets Add-on, but I'm still working through what's required for that.

+In the mean time, you can surely use/consume `=RSUDIST` as described above.

+If you are looking to fix bugs or add features so that they are merged back in here, I suspect you should open an issue to describe what you want.

+I have a test suite for `=RSUDIST` that lives inside a Google Sheet-- and I would add a link to that if anyone wants to collaborate.

+I will also consider converting this over to use [Clasp], but I'll wait until I get through / give up on this becoming a proper Google Sheet Add-on, first.

 ## In Closing

 I think `=RSUDIST` can be useful and I'd ask that you please [create an